Souderton Child Custody Lawyers

 Parent Awarded Right to Relocate to Another State

 If necessary, the court will step in and determine a custody arrangement that is in your child’s best interest.
 However, we strive to help you resolve child custody with your child’s other parent without the need to go to court, whenever possible.
 Our goal is to help you work with your child’s other parent to develop a custody arrangement that is reasonable and workable with both of your circumstances and that also keeps your child’s needs as the primary consideration.
 We can help you at any stage of the child custody process, including:

 - Addressing grandparents’ petition for custody rights

-Our child custody attorneys know that each child custody matter is different.
+Our Souderton child custody attorneys know that each child custody matter is different.
 That is why we take the time to understand each client’s concerns and goals for custody.
 If you have questions about your rights and options regarding child custody in Souderton, PA, contact us today to schedule a free initial consultation with one of our experienced child custody lawyers.

-Frequently Asked Questions About Child Custody Matters in Souderton, PA
+Frequently Asked Questions About Child Custody Matters

 If you decide to move out of the marital home during a period of separation from your spouse, you can file for a formal, temporary child custody order from the court.
 Obtaining a temporary custody order will allow you to protect your rights to custody of your children while you live outside the marital home, and may be important to ensure that you obtain shared custody rights in any final custody order.
 We do not recommend that a parent moves out of the home away from his or her children without at least a temporary custody agreement in place.